craftercms/docs/source/developers/projects/studio/api/cmis/upload.rst

 Upload an asset file to CMIS repository.

 .. important::
     This API is deprecated and provided only as a reference.
-Please see :studio_swagger_url:`#/cmis/cmisUpload` for the current version.
+Please see `cmisUpload <../../../../../_static/api/studio.html#tag/cmis/operation/cmisUpload>`_ for the current version.

 --------------------
 Resource Information